jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-5/part-08.md

-+++
+---
-title= "Agriculture is a way of making a living for weak people and Bedouins in search of subsistence" description= "Agriculture is a way of making a living for weak people and Bedouins in search of subsistence" image= "/covers/muq.jpg" date= 2022-01-28 linkb= "/research/ibn-khaldun/muqaddimah/chapter-5/part-05" linkbtext= "Part 5" linkf= "/research/ibn-khaldun/muqaddimah/chapter-5/part-08" linkftext= "Part 8" heading= "Part 8" icon = "/icons/ibn.jpg"
+title: "Agriculture is a way of making a living for weak people and Bedouins in search of subsistence"
-+++
+description: "The person of rank who is highly esteemed is in every material aspect more fortunate and wealthier than a person who has no rank.
+The reason for this is that the person of rank is served by the labor of others"
+image: "/covers/muq.jpg"
+icon: "/icons/ibn.jpg"
+heading: "Part 5"
+date: 2022-01-20
+---

 This is because agriculture is a natural and simple procedure.
 As a rule, sedentary people, or people who live in luxury, do not practice it.
 Those who practice it are characterized by humility.